European Space Imaging provides a brief overview of what happens to orbiting satellites when they are decommissioned and no longer usable.

 According to the Index of Objects Launched into Outer Space, maintained by the United Nations Office for Outer Space Affairs (UNOOSA) there were 4,987 satellites orbiting the planet at the start of the year, an increase of 2.68% compared to 2018.
 However of this number only 1,957 are currently active indicating that there is a lot of flying metal out there in space.
 In addition to all of these satellites, there are thousands of uncontrolled rocket bodies orbiting earth, along with more than 20,000 artificial objects floating around.

-For larger satellites in geostationary orbit (GEO), it is far more effective to blast these objects completely out of the Earth’s atmosphere into what is known as the “graveyard orbit” – more than 300 kilometres further away from Earth than any active orbiting satellite.
+For larger satellites in geostationary orbit (GEO), it is far more effective to blast these objects far away into what is known as the “graveyard orbit” – more than 300 kilometres above the operational geostationary orbit.
 This imposes no threat to human population however it does contribute to “space junk”.
 Getting old spacecraft out of orbit is key to preventing the formation of space junk, and many space agencies and corporations now build spacecraft with systems to de-orbit them (and land them in the spacecraft cemetery).

 Space clean up